Throne Verse: Interpretation and tradition

 It is used in exorcism, to cure and protect from jinn and shayatin (devils).
 Because the Throne Verse is believed to grant spiritual and physical protection, it is often recited by Muslims before setting out on a journey and before going to sleep.
 Reciting the verse after every prayer is believed to grant quick entry to paradise without any delay.

-It is the "seat" of God's power, but without God sitting on it with bones, since bones and body belong to the created things.